aliaksander-samuseu/docs-3.0.1/source/admin-guide/uma.md

 ![add-scope](../img/uma/add-scope.png)

 ## Scopes
-UMA scopes are bound to resource sets and used by policies to check whether the specified user should have access to the resource.
+UMA scopes are used to grant a client permission to do an action on a protected resource.
+Different scopes can grant access to the same action.
+For example, a "read" action can be allowed with scope "read" or "all".
+For some actions the Resource Server (RS) may want multiple scopes at the same time.
+For instance, "read" action should only be allowed if the authorization request includes the "read" **and** "all" scopes.
+UMA scopes are bound to resource sets and used by policies to check whether the specified user or client should have access to the resource.

 The scopes are described in JSON and have the following properties:

 - name
 - icon\_uri